danielabar/meblog/src/markdown/about-those-docs.md

 ### Workflows

 Given that a new developer has the project running on their laptop, this document should explain how to go through the most common workflows in the application.
-An example for a domain registrar application might include: Login as a test user, search for a domain, purchase the domain with a test credit card, and update dns records.
+An example for an e-commerce application might include login as a test user, search for a product, and purchase it with a test credit card.

 ### 3rd Party Integrations